 Buttery sugar free sugar cookies with crispy edges, a soft center, and delicate crumb.
 This easy keto sugar cookie recipe is great for frosting or enjoying on its own with a cup o’ Joe.

-All jokes aside, sugar cookies have always been one of my favorites.
+Sugar cookies have always been one of my favorites.
 It probably has something to do with butter.

 A soft sugar cookie with crispy edges just cannot be beat, right?